dogmatiq/dogma/docs/adr/0004-adr-process.md

 ## Context

-We need a documented process for proposing, discussing and ultimate accepting or rejecting ADRs via pull requests.
+We need a documented process for proposing, discussing, and ultimate accepting or rejecting ADRs via pull requests.

 ## Decision